al1sant0s/tsto2rgb/README.md

 the following files will be created for each animation:

 * a bcell file for each animaton of that characater which file name will be made by concatenating the character name with the animation subdirectory name.
 Take the animation "back_walk" from Homer.
 The resulting file will be called "homer_back_walk.bcell";

 * a xml file for each animation, where you can provide adjustments like offsets and delays between each frame.
-The nam of file will be the same as the ".bcell" file name, except that the extension will be ".xml".
+The name of file will be the same as the ".bcell" file name, except that the extension will be ".xml".
 For the previous example you would have "homer_back_walk.xml".
 For context here's how this file might look:
 ```
 <AnimSequence offsetX="0" offsetY="0" depth="4">
   <Cell delay="41.666666666666664" />